 Please note hotel staff in my experience this week have no clue about how to charge and what their offering is regarding car chargers.
 The absolute minimal 3kw three-pin plug seems to be the most common one they have.

 I had a few more charging frustrations, at least I worked out to only go for 50kw chargers with the right plug.
 Apps like zap-map are like gold.
 My frustrations boiled down to five things:

-Different providers – There are lots of different car charging providers each with their own app and payment solution.
-This takes a while to set all up but once it’s done it should not be time consuming anymore.
+Different providers – There are lots of different car charging providers each with its own app and payment solution.
+This takes a while to set all up but once it’s done it should not be time-consuming anymore.
 Make sure your 4G phone has internet access before entering an unknown EV charging provider.

 Broken down EV chargers – nothing is more frustrating than finding a broken EV charger and having to call up to get it fixed.
 This happened three times for me and as a good gesture some of the providers gave me a free charge for the inconvenience, but I had to push for it though.
 If you don’t ask you won’t get is the motto here.

 Poor signage – everyone can find a petrol station, we know what they look like and we know the brands.
 With EV chargers it is different they are smaller and sometimes there is an absolute lack of signage.

 Charging at Audi Dealerships – I found out through a friend of mine that some Audi dealerships have 50kw chargers, these chargers do not show up on the E-Tron app.
 I went to a dealer in Worthing to charge the E-Tron and it could only be done during opening hours, as it was Sunday I was too early as the dealership only opened at 10:00.
 I turned up at 8 am, I wanted to go to church and ask God why he left me stranded for four hours with the E-Tron?